python/cpython/Doc/library/queue.rst

 .. method:: SimpleQueue.get(block=True, timeout=None)

    Remove and return an item from the queue.
-If optional args *block* is true and *timeout* is ``None`` (the default), block if necessary until an item is available.
+If optional args *block* is a truthy value and *timeout* is ``None`` (the default), block if necessary until an item is available.
    If *timeout* is a positive number, it blocks at most *timeout* seconds and raises the :exc:`Empty` exception if no item was available within that time.
-   Otherwise (*block* is false), return an item if one is immediately available, else raise the :exc:`Empty` exception (*timeout* is ignored in that case).
+   Otherwise (*block* is a falsey value), return an item if one is immediately available, else raise the :exc:`Empty` exception (*timeout* is ignored in that case).